MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission.md

 All array parameters can also be specified as a comma-separated string.
 For more information, you can also check this blog post [Run-AlValidation and Run-AlCops](https://freddysblog.com/2020/12/03/run-alvalidation-and-run-alcops/).

-Include app and all library apps in both previousApps and apps and please include all countries on which you want to validate.
+Include app and all library apps in both previousApps and apps and also include all countries on which you want to validate.

 > [!NOTE]
-> The Run-AlValidation cannot see whether the affixes to specify have been correctly registered with Microsoft using your MPN ID and app publisher name, please make sure registration is in place.
+> The Run-AlValidation can't see whether the affixes to specify have been correctly registered with Microsoft using your MPN ID and app publisher name, please make sure registration is in place.

 > [!Important]
 > The computer on which you run this command must have Docker and the latest `BcContainerHelper` PowerShell module installed and be able to run [!INCLUDE [prod_short](includes/prod_short.md)] on Docker.
 >
-> If you are having issues with [!INCLUDE [prod_short](includes/prod_short.md)] on Docker, you might be able to find help here: [https://freddysblog.com/2020/10/12/troubleshooting-business-central-on-docker](https://freddysblog.com/2020/10/12/troubleshooting-business-central-on-docker).
+> If you're having issues with [!INCLUDE [prod_short](includes/prod_short.md)] on Docker, you might be able to find help here: [https://freddysblog.com/2020/10/12/troubleshooting-business-central-on-docker](https://freddysblog.com/2020/10/12/troubleshooting-business-central-on-docker).
 >
 > You can use [https://aka.ms/getbc?artifacturl=bcartifacts%2fsandbox%2f%2fus%2flatest](https://aka.ms/getbc?artifacturl=bcartifacts%2fsandbox%2f%2fus%2flatest) to create an Azure VM, which has all prerequisites installed to run [!INCLUDE [prod_short](includes/prod_short.md)] on Docker.